-Morocco has been one of the most popular holidays destination lately, and seeing so many pictures of gorgeous riads, colourful souks and boho desert camps on Instagram is what decided me to book a 10 road day trip in Morocco last May.
+Morocco has been one of the most popular holidays destination lately, and seeing so many pictures of gorgeous riads, colourful souks and boho desert camps on Instagram is what decided me to book a 10 road days trip in Morocco last May.
 Ahhh the power of social media!
+So, to get started here is a recap of our 10 days itinerary in Morocco.

 - Day 1 : Fly from Dubai to Casablanca and drive to Chefchaouen